inner-outer-space/nyc-collisions-analytics/docs/setup_instructions.md

 6. Enable the following APIs:
    - Service Usage API
    - Big Query API

+7. If you are using a paid account rather than the free trial, link a Billing Account to the Project.

 ## TERRAFORM
 In the Terraform folder: <br/>